 Who can complain to the Ombudsman?

 I can consider complaints from individuals, that is those who are not acting in the course of a business.
-I can also consider complaints from businesses, charities and certain other bodies, whose annual turnover or income was less than £1m when they first complained to the CRT (except where the complaint concerns the observance or non-observance of the CRT’s Fair Trading Code of Practice in which case there is no annual turnover limit).
+I can also consider complaints from businesses, charities and certain other bodies, whose annual turnover or income was less than £1m when they first complained to the Trust (except where the complaint concerns the observance or non-observance of the Trust’s Fair Trading Code of Practice in which case there is no annual turnover limit).